ANNUAL REPORT 2024-25

 Alvin is the General Manager of Mithangkaya Nguli Young People Ahead Youth and Community Services Indigenous Corporation, based on Kalkadoon Nation in the mining city of Mount Isa, and has been in this role for more than 12 years.

-Alvin has a career spanning over 30 years working in the social health and community services sector, with a passion for working with First Nation children, youth and their families to address underlying social determinants to health and wellbeing.
+Alvin has a career spanning over 30 years working in the social health and community services sector, with a passion for working with First Nations children, youth and their families to address underlying social determinants to health and wellbeing.

 Alvin was previously a Board Director at several Queensland peak bodies, namely the Workforce Health and Community Council, the Youth Affairs Network of Queensland, and more recently with the Queensland Youth Housing Coalition.
-Alvin is committed to ensuring children and young people’s voices are heard, and that true commitments to have them involved in important decision making are adhered to and valued, as they are the future leaders of Australia.
+Alvin is committed to ensuring children and young people’s voices are heard, and that true commitments to have them involved in important decision- making are adhered to and valued, as they are the future leaders of Australia.

 Annette Schoone